 Markets, Growers, and Farm Stands

-Authorization of growers, markets, and stands is valid for three seasons.
+Authorization of growers and selling locations is valid for three seasons.

 To apply, a grower must:

-- Grow at least 51% of produce they sell during the season.
+- Grow at least 51% of the produce they sell during the season.

 - Live in Indiana or in a bordering county of a neighboring state.

-Approval of a farm stand or roadside stand as an approved selling location may be made on the grower’s application.
-All approved stands must be attended on all days and hours of operation as listed on the grower’s application.
-To apply, download the appropriate application packet and the S/FMNP Manual below.
+Approval of a market stall, farm stand, or roadside stand as a selling location must be made on the grower’s application.
+All approved selling locations must be attended on all days and hours of operation as listed on the grower’s application.

 WIC Farmers’ Market Nutrition Program (FMNP)